 A student using VA education benefits may enroll in multiple courses in a term.
 A student must meet satisfactory academic progress standards in all courses for which he/she is enrolled and complete all courses in the eight (8)-week (56-day) term.
-Coursework is taken and VA funding awarded as outlined in Table 3.13.
+Coursework is taken and VA funding awarded as outlined in Table 3.15.
 Each student is strongly encouraged to interact with course instructors on a regular basis to maximize the learning experience.
 Each student is required to show progress in all courses.
 Grantham monitors student progress on a regular basis.

-TABLE 3.14
+TABLE 3.15

-ENROLLMENT STATUS BASED ON A TERM OF EIGHT (8) WEEKS (56-DAYS)

-CREDIT Hours ENROLLMENT STATUS FOR VA BENEFITS (UNDERGRADUATE) ENROLLMENT STATUS FOR VA BENEFITS (GRADUATE)

-3 Credit Hours Half-time Full-time

-4 Credit Hours 3⁄4-time Full-time
+ENROLLMENT STATUS BASED ON A TERM OF EIGHT (8) WEEKS (56-DAYS) CREDIT HOURS ENROLLMENT STATUS FOR VA BENEFITS (UNDERGRADUATE) (GRADUATE) 3 Credit Hours Half-time Full-time 4 Credit Hours 4 Credit Hours 3⁄4-time

-5 Credit Hours 3⁄4-time Full-time

-6 or more Credit Hours Full-time Full-time
+5 Credit Hours 3⁄4-time Full-time 6 or more Credit Hours Full-time Full-time